yichousun/Spring2022_CS249_GNN/Course_Project/Group13_Dissimilar_Nodes_Improves_Graph_Active_Learning/model_variants/README.md

 ### GCN

-Refer to the folder DS-AGE
+For GCN backbone (main algorithm), refer to the folder DS-AGE

 ### GAT